DiscoverVoice/SyntaxError/src/EX/Prototype/README.md

-# Announcer README
+# Prototype README

-This is the README for your extension "Announcer".
+This is the README for your extension "Prototype".
 After writing up a brief description, we recommend including the following sections.

 ## Features